canonical/charmed-openstack-upgrader/docs/how-to/upgrade-cloud.rst

     cou upgrade hypervisors --availability-zone=zone-1 --force

 **Note:** This is not safe and might cause problems in the running VMs.
-The recommendation is to migrate the VMs and upgrade machines that are empty
+The recommendation is to migrate the VMs and upgrade hypervisors machines that are empty.

 Run interactive upgrades
 ------------------------